How Does Chemotherapy Work?

-Chemotherapy may be a frightening option, as the side effects are well known to include nausea, hair loss, and pain, but it can be useful and may even relieve symptoms of the cancer as well as playing a role in potentially curing it.
-Chemotherapy has the potential to be very effective in reducing the size of tumors, which is important in preventing the spread of the cancer, in making surgeries more successful, and in relieving symptoms caused by larger tumors.
+Chemotherapy can be effective in reducing the size of tumors, which is important in preventing the spread of the cancer, making surgeries more successful, and relieving symptoms caused by larger tumors.

 Chemotherapy is typically administered in cycles.
 Each cycle lasts three to four weeks, after which there is a break to let the body recover.
-Chemotherapy drugs are harsh and hard to take for most people, even healthy people.
-The rest period between cycles is important for this reason.
+Chemotherapy side effects are different for everyone.

 Chemotherapy Drugs for Mesothelioma

-There are many different chemotherapy medications on the market and new ones being developed all the time.
-Some are used more often for mesothelioma.
-Mesothelioma patients may also be given a combination of two different drugs for a more effective treatment.
-The side effects may be worse with two, though, so only using one is always an option.
-Some of the most common mesothelioma chemotherapy drugs are:
+There are many different chemotherapy medications on the market, with new ones being developed all the time.
+Mesothelioma patients may be given one or a combination of two different drugs for a more effective treatment.
+Some of the chemotherapy drugs used most often for mesothelioma are:

 For HIPEC, the most common choices are either mitomycin by itself or a combination of doxorubicin and cisplatin.

-Chemotherapy is infamous for causing uncomfortable side effects.
-Some people even give up on chemotherapy because of the discomfort.
-Patients who are at the ends of their lives may choose to forgo chemotherapy in order to live out the rest of their lives at home and in relative comfort.
-Because these drugs target cells that divide quickly, not exclusively cancer cells, they kill many healthy cells and this is what causes side effects.
+Patients may choose palliative care or hospice services to help them manage the side effects of mesothelioma.
+Because these drugs target cells that divide quickly, not exclusively cancer cells, they kill many healthy cells.
+This is what causes side effects.
 The most common side effects of chemotherapy are:

 - Loss of appetite, weight loss